Siddhant-K-code/MindHub/README.md

-@@ -1,52 +1 @@
-Copy the repository to htdocs folder in where xampp is installed and go to localhost/repository name
+<b>Copy the repository to htdocs folder in where xampp is installed and go to localhost/repository name

-MindHub
+<b>MindHub

 -A Project by Codebusterz.